On Idempotent D-Norms: Abstract

 \section{Abstract}

-Replacing the spectral measure by a random vector $\bfZ$ allows the representation of a multivariate max-stable distribution with standard negative margins via a norm, called \emph{$D$-norm}, whose generator is $\bfZ$.
-We investigate the set of all generators in detail.
-This approach towards multivariate extreme value distributions entails the definition of a multiplication type operation on the set of $D$-norms leading to idempotent $D$-norms.
+Replacing the spectral measure by a random vector $\bfZ$ allows the representation of a max-stable distribution on $\R^d$ with standard negative margins via a norm, called \emph{$D$-norm}, whose generator is $\bfZ$.
+The set of $D$-norms can be equipped with a commutative multiplication type operation, making it a semigroup with an identity element.
+This multiplication leads to idempotent $D$-norms.
 We characterize the set of idempotent $D$-norms.
 Iterating the multiplication provides a track of $D$-norms, whose limit exists and is again a $D$-norm.
 If this iteration is repeatedly done on the same $D$-norm, then the limit of the track is idempotent.